Little Women (soundtrack): Background

 French composer Alexandre Desplat composed the score.
 Gerwig had admired Desplat's score for the film Birth (2004) and aspired to work with him; she enlisted him for the "beautiful but not saccharine" and "exacting" qualities of his music for the film.

 For one of the cues, Desplat employed a 40-piece orchestra that included a piano, string, harp, flute, clarinet, vibraphone and celesta.
 The first theme, he wrote for the film was for the scene where "Josephine March (Saoirse Ronan) exhilaratingly walking through New York City", which set the tone for the film in its entirety.
 He thought of using a string quartlet for the song, but later decided to use a string orchestra, to convey the emotions in whole.
 He further said in an interview that Gerwig specified that she would like the music to be "a mix of Mozart meeting Bowie".

 Desplat worked on several cues for the film which Gerwig had liked.
 He further recalled, "When I saw the movie, the music felt almost wall to wall.
 It was like watching a ballet with beautiful people in beautiful places, discovering life, keeping their innocence and at the same time losing it."
-For a death of Elizabeth March, Desplat used an harp to produce the theme as it was "very resonant".
+For a death of Elizabeth March, Desplat used a harp to produce the theme as it was "very resonant".
 In a scene, where March family’s matriarch, Marmee (Laura Dern), moves to Washington, D.C., Desplat produced an upbeat score that grows more somber, reflecting the mood of the film.
 He stated "The emotions are all piled up.
 It’s sadness, joy, desire of love, hope.
 It’s always in layers and the music had to capture that."

 The first theme from the score, which is the title of the film, was released on November 19, 2019.
 Two more themes "Plumfield" and "It's Romance" was later released on November 22 and December 2.
 A preview of the film's track list was released on December 6, and the score album was released on December 13 in digital and physical formats.
 A 2-disc vinyl edition of the score was released on February 28, 2020.